About the Journal

 Journal History

 International Journal of Child Development and Mental Health focuses on the dissemination of ideas and promoting the development of further research pertaining to child development and mental health.
-The Rajanagarindra Institute of Child Development (RICD) has founded and issued its first publication of the Rajanagarindra Journal in April 2012.
+The Rajanagarindra Institute of Child Development (RICD) founded and issued its first publication of the Rajanagarindra Journal in April 2012.
 It publishes two editions each year in January - June, and July - December.